ZACHSTRIVES/Draw-Guess-Game/README.md

 ```
 The Draw Guess game will run in your default browser, the local address is: http://localhost:3000

+Users register an account and start the game after logging in.
+The same account cannot log in twice.
+Users can log in to two accounts in one browser, but the browser will only recognize the last logged in account.If users want to test the playability of this game, you need to register two accounts and log in to the game with two different browsers.

 ## Website function

 The main purpose of the Draw Guess project is to provide a party game where players can draw and communicate with friends or other players.
 The function of the project is divided into 5 main parts: lobby, room, canvas, chat room, and ranking.